This low carb graham crackers recipe is the perfect sweet and crispy low carb crackers!

 - Allow your crackers to cool completely on the parchment paper before moving.
 They'll continue to crisp as the erythritol hardens.
 Enjoy!

-Everyone needs a salty crunchy snack in their meal plan… Here are some other low carb recipes to try:
+Everyone needs a salty crunchy snack in their meal plan… Here are some other low carb snacks to try:

 - Fathead Crackers – The perfect wine and cheese night crackers!